Abdulbasit4422/Teeb_1.0/README.md

 ## About The Project

-This project is an **HIV Health Guidance Chatbot**.
-Its main goal is to answer user questions about HIV accurately and briefly.
-It uses information from a medical document (in this case, `WHO_HIV.pdf`) to provide context-aware responses.
+This project is an **MB-2 Pharmacology Preparation Chatbot**.
+Its main goal is to answer user questions about on MB-2 Pharmacology  accurately and briefly.
+It uses information from a medical document (in this case, `Pharmacology_MB_2.pdf`) to provide context-aware responses.

 Imagine you have a lot of information in a PDF document, and you want an easy way for people to ask questions and get answers directly from that document.
 This project shows you how to build such a system!

 The chatbot:
 1. Takes a user's question.
-2. Searches a specialized database (Pinecone) for relevant information from the `WHO_HIV.pdf` document.
+2. Searches a specialized database (Pinecone) for relevant information from the `Pharmacology_MB_2.pdf` document.
 3. Uses a powerful AI model (Google's Gemini 2.0 Flash) to understand the question and the retrieved information.
 4. Generates a concise and helpful answer.